 On July 18, 2003, the Company announced that it is proposing a \$100 million capital project to replace certain boilers at its Argo plant, located in Bedford Park, Illinois.
 The proposed project will include the shutdown and replacement of the plant's three current coal-fired boilers with one environmentally sound coal-fired boiler.
 This project will also reduce the plant's emissions as well as provide more efficient and effective energy production.
 The project, currently in engineering stages, has not yet reached the point of seeking Illinois Environmental Protection Agency ("IEPA") review.
-Pending receipt of an IEPA permit, ground breaking on the project is anticipated to begin in the second half of 2004 and the project is expected to be completed in the second quarter of 2006.
-It is expected that the project will be funded from operating cash flows and, if necessary, from credit line borrowings or other sources of liquidity.
+Pending receipt of an IEPA permit, ground breaking on the project is anticipated to begin in the second half of 2004 and the project is expected to be completed in the second flows and, if necessary, from credit line borrowings or other sources of liquidity.